4 August 2012

 Honey Oatmeal Scones and Coffee

-Having run the gamut of leftover Pease Pudding (soup, fritters and dal) I had a little of the spiced pudding aka dal left and was going to make myself a dal vada of sorts when inspiration struck.
-What would happen if I mixed flour into the dal to make a dough.
-This is what happened.
+Having run the gamut of things to do with leftover Pease Pudding (soup, fritters and dal) I had a little of the spiced pudding, aka dal, left and was going to make myself a dal vada/ fritter of sorts when inspiration struck.

 Dal Roti – Instructions